 The snowpack parameters observed and the detail of those observations will depend on the particular forecasting problem.
 This post presents an outline for daily snowpack observations.
 Parameters one through five and parameter seven will be useful for most avalanche forecasting programs.
 Individual programs and field workers should select snowpack properties (parameter six) from those listed in this post to supply the information needed for their specific application.

-Record the date on which the observation was made (YYYYMMDD).
+Record the date on which the observation was made (DD.MM.YYYY).

 Record the local time at which the observation was begun (24-hour clock).

 Record the name or names of the personnel that made the observation.

 - Observation Location – Record the nearest prominent topographic landmark (mountain, pass, drainage, avalanche path, etc.), political landmark (town, road mile, etc.), or geographic coordinates (latitude/longitude or UTM).
 If observing a fracture line profile, note the location within the avalanche path.

 - Aspect – Record the direction that the slope faces where the observation was made (i.e. N, NE, E, SE, S, SW, W, NW, flat; or degrees azimuth).